 A Nightmare on Elm Street (2010) – Refusing to Embrace the Darkness

-Now, it seems that the unique story the 2010 remake wanted to tell was an allegorical tale of repressed sexual abuse and how it manifestation afterwards further in life.
-Instead of dealing with their childhood trauma, the kids are counselled into suppressing the memory of Freddy, who returns with a vengeance to kill the children responsible for outing his crimes and de-facto causing his death.
+Now, it seems that the unique story the 2010 remake wanted to tell was an allegorical tale of repressed sexual abuse and how its manifestation afterward further in life.
+Instead of dealing with their childhood trauma, the kids are counseled into suppressing the memory of Freddy, who returns with a vengeance to kill the children responsible for outing his crimes and de-facto causing his death.
 This is one hell of a dark take on the slasher, and honestly, it could have made for an absolute stand-out film that may not have been rivaled by anything in the slasher genre.
-The problem with this remake is the filmmakers (or likely, the studio execs) wavered, perhaps afraid to confront such a heavy subject head on.
+The problem with this remake is the filmmakers (or likely, the studio execs) wavered, perhaps afraid to confront such a heavy subject head-on.

 What bad remake decision would you call the biggest mistake?
 Are there any remakes you would consider “perfect”?
 What remake do you wish could be stricken from existence, banished to the depths of forgettable hell?
 Let us know over on Nightmare on Film Street’s Twitter, Instagram, and Facebook pages!
 Thanks for reading!